GaloisInc/adapt/classifier/phase3/marker/ReadMe.md

 4. marker: end 1
 5. postamble events

-Our sklearn.ensemble.RandomForestClassifier model will identify segments with region 3 events of interest, even after markers are removed.
+Our sklearn-based model will
+identify segments with region 3 events of interest, even after markers are removed.

-During training we deliberately blind the learner to attributes easily controlled by an attacker, such as names of files outside of `/usr/bin`, substituting a nonce value instead.

-For marker number 1, the begin event shows up in the trace as a write to `/tmp/tc-marker-001-begin.txt`.
+For marker type 1, the begin event shows up in the trace as a write to `/tmp/adapt/tc-marker-001-begin.txt`.
-This is followed by events of interest, and then a write to `/tmp/tc-marker-001-end.txt`.
+This is followed by events of interest, and then a write to `/tmp/adapt/tc-marker-001-end.txt`.

+In future work we will perform a many-to-one mapping from specific marker types to APT grammar terminals, and work to generalize our results across versions of an application and perhaps across similar applications.

 example output
 --------------